superstooge/RStest/README.md

 ## App overview ##
-* The frontent application is built with ReactJS and Redux.
+* The frontent application is built with ReactJS and Redux
-* The main frontend application component is `Layout.js`.
+* The main frontend application component is `Layout.js`
+* The `videoId` variable can be set in the `store.js` file, to load a different song
 * In order to avoid the cross-origin limitations calling the riffstation api, a minimal Express app is running as proxy server.
 The `npm run server` command starts the proxy and fetches the api data, upon request of the frontend.
 The request template url is `http://localhost:3001/data/<video_id>`

 ## Features ##
+* Custom playback controls
+* Chords timeline
+* Current/previous/next chordpanel
-The frontend application features custom playback controls, a chords timeline and a panel showing the current chord, previous and next one.
-Additionally, it is possible to loop a specific section of the song, by setting start/end time for the loop and
+* Loop panel: it is possible to loop a specific section of the song, by setting start/end time for the loop